 Alternatively, how do shareholders make informed decisions regarding a company?
 Parties interested in a company carry out a financial statement analysis to make these decisions.
 An analysis of financial statements would include a study of the Balance Sheet, Income Statement, and Cash Flow Statement.

 But the question arises, what is a balance sheet in the first place?

 What is a Balance Sheet?

 A balance sheet is often referred to as a statement of financial position and helps declare the assets, liabilities, and shareholder equities related to the company.
-This allows the investors to calculate the rates of return while providing an insight into the financial structure of a company.
+This allows the investors to calculate the rates of return while providing insight into the financial structure of a company.